 RI 1000 Dual Imagers

-Faster imaging due to better plate handling Plate handling has been optimized so that there is less downtime between plates -- while the first plate is imaging, Rock Imager will retrieve the next plate and wait for the first plate to finish.
+Faster imaging due to better plate handling Plate handling has been optimized to minimize downtime between plates -- while the first plate is imaging, Rock Imager will retrieve the next plate and wait for the first plate to finish.
 Then, it will retrieve the first plate from the imaging station, put the second plate in its place, and return the first plate to its storage location.
 Meanwhile, imaging has already started on the second plate.

 SONICC Benchtops